aces/Loris/README.md

 Loris API is intended to provide a stable, versioned REST interface for interacting with the core LORIS functionality without requiring backend database access.

 ### Usage
 Follow our Jupyter Notebook guide on [How to use Loris API to download/upload data](https://github.com/xlecours/loris-api-presentation).
-For any query, please read [FAQs](https://github.com/aces/Loris/blob/API-doc-4471/modules/api/docs/FAQ.md).

 ## Community